-New Zealand Pacific Studio is pleased to announce the 2018 Clelia Burton Fellowship to honour Clelia Burton (1878-1952), a watercolour artist who primarily focused on New Zealand flora, with work held in the Collection of the Alexander Turnbull Library.
+The 2018 Clelia Burton Fellowship honours Clelia Burton (1878-1952), a watercolour artist who primarily focused on New Zealand flora, with work held in the Collection of the Alexander Turnbull Library.

 Clelia Burton was a member of the Burton family who were the original residents of the 1911 homestead that would be converted into NZ Pacific Studio; the Burtons lived in the home from 1911 to 1972.
 It was Clelia’s brother Christopher Burton Jr. who built the home of native timber (milled on site) and concrete (one of the first villas of its kind in the Wairarapa).
 Clelia's father, clockmaker Christopher Burton Sr., built many of the town clocks around the country, including in Masterton and Feilding.
 After Clelia Burton married Albert Hustwick, she lived and painted in Woodville.